sempruijs/coding-with-eyes-closed/README.md

 If you cannot code anymore because of an visual impairment, this book is for you.
 This book teaches the building blocks of a good coder without sight.

-Altough this book is meant for people with an visual impairment, it can be intresting to read without an visual impairment.
+Although this book is meant for people with an visual impairment, it can be interesting to read without an visual impairment.
-Coding with eyes clsoed becomes less of a magic trick and more practical on how you can be a coder even without sight.
+Coding with eyes closed becomes less of a magic trick and more practical on how you can be a coder even without sight.

 ### Contributing